Apple Bank serves the New York Metropolitan area, but has a storied history being founded in 1863 in Harlem in the aftermath of the Civil War.

 They will send you a notice of your grace period prior to its start, but we would recommend setting your own notifications as well if you intend to withdraw or add funds after your CD matures.

-That said, if you live outside the greater New York City area it may be difficult to open one of these accounts.
-We would recommend finding a nationally available credit union or an online bank if you’re after a competitive APY.
+Plus, if you live outside the greater New York City area it may be difficult to open one of these accounts.